Nick-Marx/Godot/Pivot/README.md

 ## **Gameplay Mechanics, and Sound, and Bug Fixes, Oh My!**

 Forgot to edit the devlog after my last update.
-I'll list the changes in order, but I think I'll consider this my second major milestone.
+I'll list the changes in order and I think I'll consider this my second major milestone.
+Not much longer and I feel this might be ready to publish.
 <br>
 <br>
 Made a map pivot timer set to 4 seconds for casual mode.
 This should prevent anyone from getting stuck.
 It's activated with the arrow keys, if I port this to mobile I'll probably set it to activate with swipes.